A Driven Tagged Particle in Symmetric Exclusion Processes with Removals: Notations and Main Results

-The second color scheme allows us to define a regeneration time.
-We would define a boundary $m_t$, which follows a continuous random walk with rates $p_1,p_2$.
-Particles on $(0,m_t]$ are revealed and colored, and particles on $(m_t,\infty)$ remain unrevealed "Bernoulli" particles.
-The regeneration time $\tau$ would be first time when $m_t =0$.
-With the help of exponential martingales, we can compute the moment generating functions of $\tau$ and $X_\tau$, from which the functional CLT for $X_t$ follows.
-This would be done in section \ref{sec: Regenerative Structure}.
+The second color scheme allows us to define a regeneration time and estimate its moments.
+We will define a boundary $m_t$, which increases with steps of sizes $1$ and $2$ at rates $p_1+p_2$ and $p_2$, and decreases when the tagged particle jumps.
+Particles and cups on $(0,m_t]$ are revealed and colored, respectively, while particles and cups on $(m_t,\infty)$ remain unrevealed "Bernoulli" particles and white, respectively.
+The regeneration time $\tau$ is the first time when $m_t =0$.
+With the help of exponential martingales, we can compute the moment generating functions of $\tau$ and $X_\tau$, from which the functional central limit theorem for $X_t$ follows.
+This will be done in section \ref{sec: Regenerative Structure}.